Slow fashion

 ECO-FRIENDLY, RECYCLABLE PACKAGING

-All of our poly mailers are made out of mostly post-consumer recycled material, and are fully recyclable.
+Our eco-friendly packaging is recyclable, plastic-free, uses post-consumer recycled material, and is free of single-use plastic.
 Our mailers also have two sealing straps, so if you need to return or exchange an item, you can use the same mailer.
-Our cardboard boxes are recyclable, as well.

 UPCYCLING & REPURPOSING